johnexzy/bloc-watcher/readme.md

 # Wallet Watcher

-This is abstract code to be integrated in the wallet wise app
+This is an abstract code to be integrated in the wallet wise app

 ## get started